nodejs/build/jenkins/doc/add-worker-firewall-entry.md

 to connect to the jenkins master.

-You must be part of the infra group and have setup the ssh keys and config file before hand.
+You must be part of the infra group and have setup the ssh keys and config file beforehand.

 To add an entry do the following: